Ryan Moloney

-Ryan Moloney (born 24 November 1979) is an Australian actor, known for his portrayal of the fictional character Jarrod "Toadfish" Rebecchi in the Australian soap opera Neighbours since 1995.
+Ryan Moloney (born 24 November 1979) is an Australian actor, known for his portrayal of the fictional character Jarrod "Toadfish" Rebecchi in the Australian soap opera Neighbours from 1995 until his departure in 2025.

 Career

 Moloney's first acting experience was with the Merilyn Brend Children's Teenagers and Adults Theatre Company in outer-eastern Melbourne when he was ten years old.
 He starred in their youth repertory production of The Purple Pumpernickel.
 His first role in a feature film was playing a thug in Say a Little Prayer (1993), based on the Robin Klein novel Came Back to Show You I Could Fly.

 Moloney initially auditioned for the role of Brett Stark in Neighbours.
 He did not get the role but later appeared as a one-off character named Cyborg in 1994.
 He was later recalled to play Jarrod "Toadfish" Rebecchi, brother of established character Kevin "Stonefish" Rebecchi.
-This was a one-scene role, which aired on January 23, 1995.
+This was a one-scene role, which aired on 23 January 1995.
 This became a recurring guest role and as the character proved popular it became a regular role in 1996.
 In April 2004 he was nominated for a Golden Rose of Montreux award for Best Actor in a Soap for his work in Neighbours.

+In 1999, Molony played Mutton in the 30th anniversary production of Dimboola at the Illusions Dinner Theatre in Melbourne.
 Moloney appeared in the Cinderella pantomime as Buttons in 2005 and 2007.

 In 2012, Moloney made an appearance on Big Brother's Bit on the Side.
 That same year, he appeared with his former Neighbours co-star, Mark Little, in an episode of Celebrity Wedding Planner broadcast on 3 September 2012.